FREQUENTLY ASKED QUESTIONS

 All trip groups carry a satellite phone that they can use to communicate with a Director in the case of an emergency at any point throughout the trip.
 An ALIVE Director is dedicated to carrying the emergency phone 24/7 while groups are in the wilderness.

 Each trip group carries with them a robust first aid kit that consists of medical materials and resources catered to a wilderness trip setting.
 This first aid kit is carried by the ALIVE Instructor guide team and is reviewed and checked prior to heading out on trip.
-Students with known anaphylactic allergies are asked to bring a minimum of 2 Epi-pens with them.
+Students with known anaphylactic allergies are asked to bring a minimum of two Epi-pens with them.

 Prior to heading out on a canoe trip, each group will be provided with the opportunity to view and practice a canoe over canoe rescue.
 This rescue technique is led by each group’s guide team and is easily achievable for all students to complete while working together.